TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % Input:
 % 1.
 ChannelOrder: To display channelorder in the textarea of the Extract_Data_Window app window
+% 2.
+PathToOpen: char, path to auto-open when windows file explorer is used
+% to get folder selection from user

 % Output:
 % 1.
 Formatsfound: string array saving the format from AllFormats variable